Commercial Vehicle Maintenance Checklist: How Electronic Forms Reduce Your Fleet Downtime

 • Inside mirrors

-A truck maintenance checklist should also include the time between servicing and inspection.
-The manufacturer should provide a vehicle owner manual with the recommendation for intervals between service and inspection.
+A truck maintenance checklist should also include the recommended time between servicing and the next inspection.

-Commercial vehicle maintenance is crucial for ensuring that the transportation of goods, products and services goes as planned.
+Regular and preventative commercial vehicle servicing is crucial for ensuring that the transportation of goods, products and services goes as planned.

-• Reduction of operating costs due to fewer breakdowns
+• Reduced operating costs due to fewer breakdowns

-• Improved vehicle fuel consumption and reduction of fuel cost
+• Improved vehicle fuel consumption and reduced of fuel cost

-• Increase of customer and client satisfaction due to on-time deliveries
+• Increased customer or client satisfaction due to on-time deliveries

 • Increased driver safety